A guide for spiritual seekers, leaders, and companions

 The psychological and emotional aspects of this phase are metaphorically described in stages 7&8 of the Hero’s Journey (See Approach to the Inmost Cave and The Ordeal in the Abyss).

 The Wall is is a key transformation point.
-It is the turning of the ego: where our will meets God’s will (Hagberg & Guelich), where faith’s container shatters (Rohr’s “disorder”), where we encounter impasse and the dark night (FitzGerald, John of the Cross).
+It is the turning of the ego: where our Will meets God’s Will (Hagberg & Guelich), where faith’s container shatters (Rohr’s “disorder”), where we encounter impasse and the dark night (FitzGerald, John of the Cross).

 Thomas Merton, the American Trappist monk and mystic, similarly says spiritual development is a journey from the false self (ego, illusion, role-playing) to the true self (our identity hidden in God).
 “To be a saint means to be myself...
 Therefore the problem of sanctity and salvation is in fact the problem of finding out who I am and of discovering my true self.”
 (New Seeds of Contemplation)

-Bottom line about the “Wall”: The ego will not step aside on its own; it usually takes failure, “falling,” suffering, or conscious practices of letting go for the center of gravity to shift from egoic control to a life led by grace (the “true self”)
+Bottom line about the “Wall”: The ego will not step aside on its own; it usually takes failure, “falling,” suffering, or conscious practices of letting go for the centre of gravity to shift from egoic control to a life led by grace (the “true self”)

 So, the wisdom of past travellers is to take your time here.
 Grieve, reflect, and trust the process.